-ISIS- $TTR{Rx}$
+ISIS-TTR{Rx}

-In February 2013, we began a Phase 3 study evaluating ISIS- $TTR{Rx}$ in patients with FAP, a severe and rare disease.
+In February 2013, we began a Phase 3 study evaluating ISIS-TTR{Rx} in patients with FAP, a severe and rare disease.
 Patients with FAP have very limited therapeutic options and liver transplantation is the most common treatment used to reduce the production of the plaque-causing protein.
 Liver transplantation is a very complicated and expensive medical procedure performed only in major medical centers.
 Patients who receive a liver transplant are often required to take immunosuppressive drugs for the rest of their lives.
 In addition, due to the previous accumulation of plaques in nerve and heart muscle, normal TTR protein from a normal liver can still aggregate and progress the disease.

-We believe that of the drugs that are in development or on the market, ISIS-TTRRx's closest competitor is patisiran, an intravenously administered RNAi molecule being developed by Alnylam.
+We believe that of the drugs that are in development or on the market, ISIS-TTR{Rx}'s closest competitor is patisiran, an intravenously administered RNAi molecule being developed by Alnylam.
 Patisiran is also designed to inhibit the production of TTR protein by reducing TTR mRNA.
-As such, patisiran and ISIS-TTRRx are designed to employ similar mechanisms of action to reduce the disease-causing TTR protein accumulation.
+As such, patisiran and ISIS-TTR{Rx} are designed to employ similar mechanisms of action to reduce the disease-causing TTR protein accumulation.
 In early clinical studies, both drugs produced similar TTR mRNA reduction in treated subjects.
 In November 2013, Alnylam started APOLLO, a Phase 3 program in patients with FAP.
-We believe that because we initiated the Phase 3 study for ISIS-TTR ${Rx}$ approximately ten months earlier than the APOLLO study, ISIS-TTR ${Rx}$ will be the first RNA-targeted drug on the market.
-If Alnylam's drug candidate is successful in clinical studies and receives marketing approval, it could compete with ISIS-TTRRx.
-Tafamadis, an oral drug approved and launched in Europe, Japan and Argentina and approved in Mexico under the brand name Vyndaqel, is another competitor to ISIS-TTRRx.
+We believe that because we initiated the Phase 3 study for ISIS-TTR{Rx} approximately ten months earlier than the APOLLO study, ISIS-TTR{Rx}.
+Tafamadis, an oral drug approved and launched in Europe, Japan and Argentina and approved in Mexico under the brand name Vyndaqel, is another competitor to ISIS-TTR{Rx}.
 In May 2012, the FDA rejected tafamadis for use in the United States stating that the Phase 3 study data did not show that tafamadis is effective in directly slowing the progression of FAP.
-We believe that based on the mechanism of our drug and our preclinical data, that ISIS-TTRRx could have a significantly better therapeutic profile than tafamadis and other drugs that are earlier in development.
-Another oral drug, diflunisal, has been shown to stabilize the TTR tetramer structure and could also offer benefit to patients with TTR amyloidosis.
-Diflunisal is an oral generic drug that is available in the United States and Europe for use as a non-steroidal anti-inflammatory drug.
+We believe that based on the mechanism of our drug and our preclinical data, that ISIS-TTR{Rx} could have a significantly better therapeutic profile than tafamadis an oral generic drug that is available in the United States and Europe for use as a non-steroidal anti-inflammatory drug.
 Diflunisal was tested in a Phase 3 study in patients with FAP.
 In this study more than half of the patients discontinued treatment and although a clinically meaningful change in disease progression was measured, all patients continued to progress in their disease.
-If diflunisal is successful in receiving marketing approval for TTR amyloidosis, or if prescribed to TTR patients, it could compete with ISIS-TTRRx.
+If diffunisal is successful in receiving marketing approval for TTR amyloidosis, or if prescribed to TTR patients, it could compete with ISIS-TTR{Rx}.